ucl-sbde/semantics-driven_controls/README.md

 1. Java Development Kit (JDK):

-   The project requires JDK for compilation and execution.
+   The mapping algorithms requires JDK for compilation and execution.

 2. Maven:

-   The project uses Maven for managing project dependencies and building the project.
+   The mapping algorithms uses Maven for managing project dependencies and building the project.
 If Gradle is preferred instead, the information about dependencies within the `pom.xml` file need to be adapted accordingly.

 3. Familiarity with Apache Jena Framework: